Watermelon Lemonade with dewy watermelon and freshly-squeezed lemon juice. Sweet, tangy and icy cold, it’s the best way to keep cool this summer.

 For someone who grew up in the tropical Philippines, I surprisingly don’t do California summers well.
 There’s just something about the dry heat that saps me of energy.
 Regardless of my incessant whining about the horrid weather, though, I do appreciate the abundance of fruits and vegetables brought by this season.

 Watermelon, or at least, certain varieties, are available year round but they are undoubtedly the sweetest during warmer months.
 I love, love, love this dewy fruit!
 The ruby red flesh deliciously compliments sesame chicken, is awesome with black beans as a salsa, and marries well with lemons for the perfect summer drink.

 - I like a little bit of watermelon pulp in my lemonade but you can strain the mixture using a fine mesh sieve if desired.

-- To infuse with an additional layer of flavor, add a few sprigs of mint to your simple syrup right after it comes to a boil and take the pan off the heat.
-Allow to herbs to steep for a minute or two in the syrup and discard.
+- To infuse with an additional layer of flavor, add a few sprigs of mint to your simple syrup right after it comes to a boil.
+Take the pan off the heat and allow to herbs to steep for a minute or two in the syrup.
+Discard herbs.

 Enjoy this watermelon lemonade, it’s a delicious way to refresh and keep cool in the heat!